alexhillc/RailsBlog/Security_Recommendations/README.txt

 Readme

-Security Reccomendations will comply with the following:
+Security Recommendations will comply with the following:

 http://guides.rubyonrails.org/security.html